SAVE-UP/doodle/README.md

-# Huddle Company Landing Page
+# Sample startup Compagny Landing Page

 This fictitious company landing page was done for practice in vanilla HTML and CSS.
 It uses the LESS preprocessor for styling.